SIU Day of Giving Marks 10th Anniversary This September

 Many students, especially in the College of Health and Human Sciences, take on internships to gain valuable work experience and advance their education.
 Some of these internships last months and are unpaid.

 “It was very intentional to make sure that the fund could be used for internships also to make sure students could advance their network and could be able to have professional opportunities and growth.
-We all know that sometimes internships lead to that first job.”
+We all know that sometimes internships lead to that first job,” Amelia said.

 Dan’s father, Dr. Donald Elkins, worked at SIU as a professor of plant and soil sciences in the College of Agricultural, Life, and Physical Sciences.
 He established the college’s well-known Agbassadors program, and each year a faculty member is awarded the Donald M. Elkins Excellence Award.
 Donald Elkins passed away in 2013.